calaldees/teachingWorkshops/teacherEducation/national_documentation/CCF.md

 2. And - following expert input - by taking opportunities to practise, receive feedback and improve at:
     1. Providing opportunity for all pupils to learn and master essential concepts, knowledge, skills and principles of the subject. #3-SubjCur-Learn-how-3-practice_to_master
     2. Working with expert colleagues to accumulate and refine a collection of powerful analogies, illustrations, examples, explanations and demonstrations.  #3-SubjCur-Learn-how-4-develop_analogies_examples
-    3. Using resources and materials aligned with the school curriculum (e.g. textbooks or shared resources designed by expert colleagues that carefully sequence content). #3-SubjCur-Learn-how-5-use_shared_resources
+    3. f Using resources and materials aligned with the school curriculum (e.g. textbooks or shared resources designed by expert colleagues that carefully sequence content). #3-SubjCur-Learn-how-5-use_shared_resources
-    4. Being aware of common misconceptions and discussing with expert colleagues how to help pupils master important concepts. #3-SubjCur-Learn-how-6-planning_for_misconceptions
+    4. g Being aware of common misconceptions and discussing with expert colleagues how to help pupils master important concepts. #3-SubjCur-Learn-how-6-planning_for_misconceptions
 3. Support pupils to build increasingly complex mental models, by:
-    1. Discussing and analysing with expert colleagues how to revisit the big ideas of the subject over time and teach key concepts through a range of examples. #3-SubjCur-Learn-how-7-big_ideas_revisited
+    1. h Discussing and analysing with expert colleagues how to revisit the big ideas of the subject over time and teach key concepts through a range of examples. #3-SubjCur-Learn-how-7-big_ideas_revisited
-    2. Discussing and analysing with expert colleagues how they balance exposition, repetition, practice of critical skills and knowledge.  #3-SubjCur-Learn-how-8-balance_exposition_repetition_practice_retrieval
+    2. i Discussing and analysing with expert colleagues how they balance exposition, repetition, practice of critical skills and knowledge.  #3-SubjCur-Learn-how-8-balance_exposition_repetition_practice_retrieval
 4. And - following expert input - by taking opportunities to practise, receive feedback and improve at:
-    1. Drawing explicit links between new content and the core concepts and principles in the subject. #3-SubjCur-Learn-how-9-link_prior_knowledge
+    1. j Drawing explicit links between new content and the core concepts and principles in the subject. #3-SubjCur-Learn-how-9-link_prior_knowledge
 5. Develop fluency, by:
-    1. Observing how expert colleagues use retrieval and spaced practice to build automatic recall of key knowledge and deconstructing this approach.  #3-SubjCur-Learn-how-10-observe_retrieval
+    1. k Observing how expert colleagues use retrieval and spaced practice to build automatic recall of key knowledge and deconstructing this approach.  #3-SubjCur-Learn-how-10-observe_retrieval
 6. And - following expert input - by taking opportunities to practise, receive feedback and improve at:
-    1. Providing tasks that support pupils to learn key ideas securely (e.g. quizzing pupils so they develop fluency with times tables).  #3-SubjCur-Learn-how-11-embed_retrieval
+    1. l Providing tasks that support pupils to learn key ideas securely (e.g. quizzing pupils so they develop fluency with times tables).  #3-SubjCur-Learn-how-11-embed_retrieval
 7. Help pupils apply knowledge and skills to other contexts, by:
-    1. Observing how expert colleagues interleave concrete and abstract examples, slowly withdrawing concrete examples and drawing attention to the underlying structure of problems and deconstructing this approach.  #3-SubjCur-Learn-how-12-interleave_concrete_abstract
+    1. m Observing how expert colleagues interleave concrete and abstract examples, slowly withdrawing concrete examples and drawing attention to the underlying structure of problems and deconstructing this approach.  #3-SubjCur-Learn-how-12-interleave_concrete_abstract
 8. And - following expert input - by taking opportunities to practise, receive feedback and improve at:
-    1. Ensuring pupils have relevant domain-specific knowledge, especially when being asked to think critically within a subject #3-SubjCur-Learn-how-13-domain_knowledge_criticality
+    1. n Ensuring pupils have relevant domain-specific knowledge, especially when being asked to think critically within a subject #3-SubjCur-Learn-how-13-domain_knowledge_criticality
 9. Develop pupils’ literacy, by:
-    1. Observing how expert colleagues demonstrate a clear understanding of systematic synthetic phonics, particularly if teaching early reading and spelling, and deconstructing this approach. #3-SubjCur-Learn-how-14-observe_literacy
+    1.  o Observing how expert colleagues demonstrate a clear understanding of systematic synthetic phonics, particularly if teaching early reading and spelling, and deconstructing this approach. #3-SubjCur-Learn-how-14-observe_literacy
-    2. Discussing and analysing with expert colleagues how to support younger pupils to become fluent readers and to write fluently and legibly. #3-SubjCur-Learn-how-14-build_written_fluency
+    2.  p Discussing and analysing with expert colleagues how to support younger pupils to become fluent readers and to write fluently and legibly. #3-SubjCur-Learn-how-14-build_written_fluency
-    3. Receiving clear, consistent and effective mentoring in how to model reading comprehension by asking questions, making predictions, and summarising when reading.  #3-SubjCur-Learn-how-15-build_reading_fluency
+    3.  q Receiving clear, consistent and effective mentoring in how to model reading comprehension by asking questions, making predictions, and summarising when reading.  #3-SubjCur-Learn-how-15-build_reading_fluency
-    4. Receiving clear, consistent and effective mentoring in how to promote reading for pleasure (e.g. by using a range of whole class reading approaches and regularly reading high-quality texts to children). #3-SubjCur-Learn-how-15-build_reading_enjoyment
+    4.  r Receiving clear, consistent and effective mentoring in how to promote reading for pleasure (e.g. by using a range of whole class reading approaches and regularly reading high-quality texts to children). #3-SubjCur-Learn-how-15-build_reading_enjoyment
-    5. Discussing and analysing with expert colleagues how to teach different forms of writing by modelling planning, drafting and editing.
+    5.  s Discussing and analysing with expert colleagues how to teach different forms of writing by modelling planning, drafting and editing.
 10. And - following expert input - by taking opportunities to practise, receive feedback and improve at:
     1. Teaching unfamiliar vocabulary explicitly and planning for pupils to be repeatedly exposed to high-utility and high-frequency vocabulary in what is taught. #3-SubjCur-Learn-how-17-build_verbal_fluency
     2. Modelling and requiring high-quality oral language, recognising that spoken language underpins the development of reading and writing (e.g. requiring pupils to respond to questions in full sentences, making use of relevant technical vocabulary). #3-SubjCur-Learn-how-16-develop_terminology_vocabulary